tembo-io/website/docusaurus/docs/tembo-stacks/geospatial.md

 For the purposes of this demonstration, we will utilize the PostGIS-supplied New York City data bundle.
 You can learn more about the PostGIS tutorial [here](https://postgis.net/workshops/postgis-intro/) or download the data direcly from this [link](https://s3.amazonaws.com/s3.cleverelephant.ca/postgis-workshop-2020.zip).
+Once downloaded, move the .zip file to your target directory and unzip.

 ## Setup